-The thumbnail setup: Jessica Jones is a private investigator from Oklahoma City, of the classic hard-boiled noir sort but with a more goth affect.
+The thumbnail setup: Jessica Jones is a private investigator, of the classic hard-boiled noir sort but with a more goth affect.
 She also has superpowers, but these are almost incidental, at least superficially.
 Her powers run to strength, ability to take and recover from physical punishment, and pseudo-flying (jumping, and safely landing).
 In all three cases the limits are not fully clear.
 As superhero powers go, these are fairly modest.
 (I wholeheartedly approve of superheroes of modest power.
 I am in the “Superman is boring” camp.)

 We need a supervillain, of course, and this is where the show really shines.
 Kilgrave is an absolutely wonderful villain.
 His power is mind control.
 It too has limits of range and duration, but within those limits it is nearly absolute.
 Kilgrave isn’t a take-over-the-world villain but he is selfish and emotionally stunted, completely lacking empathy.
 He isn’t going to take over the world, but he will casually leave a trail of death and destruction behind him, barely taking notice..